funwithbrains/funwithbrains.github.io/_games/mafia_vampires.md

 ### Factional Abilities

 * Dark God's Command: At the start of the game, you will learn the identity of The Chosen One.
 If the game starts with 15 or more players, you will also receive 1 false positive The Chosen One for every 2 additional players beyond 13. *(Each false positive The Chosen One is selected from among the Villagers.)*
 * Conversion (only usable if the game starts with 15 or more players): Once per game, during the night, one of you may recruit one target player to your faction. *(This ability will have no effect if your target is The Chosen One.)* The target player's role does not change, and they do not leave their original faction. *(The target player will retain all other abilities, including abilities of their previous faction, like private communication.
 This is in addition to gaining access to the Death Cult factional abilities.
 This player can only win if The Death Cult and their original faction both win.
-This player is not obligated to share their true role or otherwise cooperate with the Death Cult.)*
+This player is not obligated to share their true role or otherwise cooperate with the Death Cult.
+The Death Cult is not obligated to tell this player the identity of The Chosen One.)*
 * Congregation: You have private communication with all members of your faction.

-**You win only if The Chosen One is eliminated and every Death Cultist is lynched, in any order. *(This victory does not end the game or prevent other factions from winning.)***
+**You win only if The Chosen One is eliminated and every Death Cultist is lynched, in any order.** *(This victory does not end the game or prevent other factions from winning.)*

 ### Roles